wandb/terraform-aws-wandb/README.md

 ### ACM Certificate

-While this is not required, it is recommend to already have an existing ACM certification.
-Certificate validation can take up two hours, causing timeouts during module apply if the cert is generated as one of the resources contained in the module.
+While this is not required, it is recommended to already have an existing ACM certificate.
+Certificate validation can take up to two hours, causing timeouts during module apply if the cert is generated as one of the resources contained in the module.